LeanKit’s step-by-step guide to finding the cards you’re looking for.

 To open a card from the search results:

 Clicking on this icon will open that card’s edit dialog.

 To navigate to a card’s location from the search results:

-- To see where the card is located on the board, you can click the lane name in the Location column.
-This action will close the search dialogue and scroll the board to the card and provide a visual indicator of the selected card.
+Clicking on the location will close the search dialogue and scroll the board to the card and provide a visual indicator of the selected card.
 The card will be highlighted on the board for easy viewing.

 Doc ID: 1191981335